g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 ### Non-Goals/Future work

 - To provide rollbacks in case of an in-place update failure.
 Failed updates need to be fixed manually by the user on the machine or by replacing the machine.
-- Introduce any changes to KCP (or any other control plane provider), MachineDeployment, MachineSet, Machine APIs.
+- Introduce any API changes both in core Cluster API or in KCP (or any other control plane provider).
-- Maintain a coherent user experience for both rolling and in-place updates.
 - Allow in-place updates for single-node clusters without the requirement to reprovision hosts (future goal).

 ## Proposal